Nikunj Malik

 Nikunj Malik (born 30 October 1989) is an Indian actress and TV personality.

 Career

 Malik debuted as a contestant on the Indian reality wedding show, Rahul Dulhaniya le Jayega.
 The show first aired on NDTV Imagine on 1 February 2011.
 Although she was one of the most popular contestants, Malik opted out of marriage in the finale episode.

 Malik made her film debut with the Bollywood film Revolver Rani alongside Kangana Ranaut.
 She also made a guest appearance in The Shaukeens.

-Nikunj Malik is a graduate & post graduate from India's best fashion design college NIFT.
+Nikunj Malik is a graduate and post graduate from the National Institute of Fashion Technology.
 She specialises in footwear designing.
 She also cleared IIM-A for doctorate but dropped out.

 Malik has endorsed Indian spice brand, R-Pure, and thermal wear brand, Shera.